-A sturdy metal bumper like this usually has several suitable jacking points.
+A sturdy metal bumper like this one, usually has several suitable jacking points.
 Make sure the jack tongue doesn't slip and securely connected to the bumper, though.

 Not using the correct jacking points is not only very dangerous but will also damage your vehicle.

 To be on the safe side, you might also want to invest in a few hi lift jack accessories.
 For example, a hi-jack lift is designed to lift vehicles – not to hold them.
 If that’s what you want to do, you should get something such as an axle stand to hold your vehicle.

 Since an off-road jack is a very heavy item, securing it on to, or inside your vehicle is equally as important as maintaining safety while using it.
 Safe and strong high lift jack mounts or brackets are a must.